 Viking Sushi

-The crew brought up sea scallops, urchins, starfish and crabs.
+The crew brought up sea scallops, crabs, starfish, and urchins.
 I joined in the fun of eating fresh scallops straight off the shell – very salty!
-When it became too cold upstairs, we went in the enclosed saloon downstairs to get free coffee, tea and hot chocolate and use the restrooms.
+When it became too cold upstairs, we went in the enclosed saloon downstairs to get free coffee, tea, and hot chocolate.

-Trying a fresh cut scallop straight out of the shell
+Steph trying a fresh cut scallop out of the shell

-Trying a fresh cut scallop straight out of the shell
+Trying a fresh cut scallop out of the shell

 After the sail, we ate at the Harbour Café along the dock.
 Seafood soup was the choice lunch of the day.
-For the soup you could choose from three types of seafood – scallops, fish and shrimp – or have a combination.
+For the soup we could choose from three types of seafood – scallops, fish, and shrimp – or have a combination.
 I had a bowl of soup and a piece of cake for dessert.

 Kirkjufell